varnishcache/varnish-cache/doc/sphinx/reference/varnishlog.rst

 =======

-The varnishlog utility was developed by Poul-Henning Kamp ⟨phk@phk.freebsd.dk⟩ in cooperation with Verdens Gang AS, Varnish Software AS and Varnish Software.
+The varnishlog utility was developed by Poul-Henning Kamp
+<phk@phk.freebsd.dk> in cooperation with Verdens Gang AS and
+Varnish Software AS.
 This manual page was initially written by Dag-Erling Smørgrav.

 COPYRIGHT